amedumer/travelPermits/README.md

 - There is an Admin panel in the dApp, to see it, you need be an admin.
 (Obviously..)
 - Maintainer role doesn't do anything at the moment, might add something later.
 - There are bugs, A LOT OF THEM.
 If you spot any of them just say hello and move on with your life.
+- Contact me if there is anything you want to add. ahmetomer@sabanciuniv.edu

 ## Special Thanks
 @aliparlakci, a.k.a React.js god himself